AdaCore/spark2014/docs/lrm/source/subprograms.rst

 where

   A1 ..
-An are Boolean expressions involving the entry values of formal parameters and global variables and
+An are Boolean expressions involving the entry values of formal parameters and global objects and

   B1 ..
-Bn are Boolean expressions that may also use the exit values of formal parameters, global variables and results.
+Bn are Boolean expressions that may also use the exit values of formal parameters, global objects and results.

   ``Exactly_One_Of(A1,A2...An)`` evaluates to True if exactly one of its inputs evaluates to True and all other of its inputs evaluate to False.